ryanhyma/react-answers/README.md

 #### Context service
 The context service would select the question topic/dept area using EITHER the referral URL - e.g. the page the user triggered the AI from - OR an AI model as a judge system.

-Model as a judge uses a small light AI model to evaluate the question to determine the topic area of the question.
-Then that microservice would pass the topic to th
+-Model as a judge uses a small light AI model to evaluate the question to determine the topic area of the question.
+Then that microservice would pass the topic to the answer service.

-Input: Menu structure without urls and list of departments/agencies from department page
+-Input: Menu structure without urls and list of departments/agencies from department page
 Output: topic or department context

 #### Answer service